acoppes/acoppes/site/_drafts/ecs2.markdown

 # Using Stateless Controllers

 In my previous post I talked about my process when [I didn't know where I should put new logic](/2023/07/13/design-decisions-when-building-games-using-ecs.html#my-process-when-i-dont-know-the-best-place-for-code-or-logic) if it should be a system or a controller.
-Now, after using that workflow multiple times, another thing that I learned is that I should always try to keep controllers as stateless as possible, and it is not hard to do that.
+Now, after using that workflow multiple times, another thing that I learned is that, when I decide to go with a Controller, I should always try to keep them as stateless as possible, and it is usually simple to do it.

 In the previous example, the repair drone has both configuration values like `healingPerSecond` or `rayDefinition` (that's ok, could be better) and runtime values, like the `currentHealing` or the `rayEntity`.
 Having runtime values there is an issue for the future, and here are some of the reasons: